vladharti/Statistical-Arbitrage-strategy/README.md

 # Strategy pseudocode

-Calculate “hedge_ratio” by fitting OLS regression on the entire dataset Calculate the portfolio value (also known as the spread) at each point in time using the asset prices and the constant hedge_ratio.
+Calculate “hedge_ratio” by fitting OLS regression on the entire dataset.

+Calculate the portfolio value (also known as the spread) at each point in time using the asset prices and the constant hedge_ratio.

 Calculate the Z score at each point in time, by computing the mean and standard deviation of the “lookback_period”, where lookback_period will define the number of previous observations we take into account.
 Example, if the lookback_period is 20, then we calculate the mean and standard deviation based on the last 20 minutes for each iteration.

 Open positions:
-If z<-2 buy 1 BTC and sell hedge_ratio worth of BCH
+If z<-2 buy 1 BTC and sell hedge_ratio worth of BCH;
-	Close by opening an offsetting one when z>=0
+	Close by opening an offsetting one when z>=0;
-If z>2 sell 1 BTC and buy hedge_ratio worth of BCH
+If z>2 sell 1 BTC and buy hedge_ratio worth of BCH;
-	Close by opening an offsetting one when z<=0
+	Close by opening an offsetting one when z<=0;

-Record all opened positions by storing the trade timestamp, trade type, traded price for BTC, traded price for BCH in a dataset called “trades”
+Record all opened positions by storing the trade timestamp, trade type, traded price for BTC, traded price for BCH in a dataset called “trades”.

 Calculate the pnl of each trade based on the last price from the dataset and the stored prices from “trades” data frame.

 Sum up the pnl

 # Strategy optimisation